EVE-KILL/Killboard/QUERY.md

 ```

 Remember, the API will always exclude `_id`, `last_modified`, and `kill_time_str` fields from the results.
 The `kill_time` field will be returned as a Unix timestamp.
+Also, the API will cache results for 5 minutes.